idaholab/moose/modules/doc/content/upcoming_training.md

-- Course title: “Modeling the Coevolution of Microstructure and Properties using the MOOSE Framework”
+- Course title: "Modeling the Coevolution of Microstructure and Properties using the MOOSE Framework"
-- Date: Sunday, February 23, 2020, 8:15 – 5:00
+- Date: Sunday, February 23, 2020, 8:15 - 5:00
 - Location: San Diego, CA
 - Instructors: